 The comparison function need not compare every byte, so arbitrary data may be contained in the elements in addition to the values being compared.
 The order in the output of two items which compare as equal is unpredictable.

-bsearch(3C), lsearch(3C), string(3C). sort(1) in the User's/System Administrator's Reference Manual.
+bsearch(3C), lsearch(3C), string(3C). sort(1) in the User's Reference Manual.